Outsmart your iPhone camera’s overzealous AI

 Choosing with the Masses

-I think the larger issue with the iPhone is that most owners don’t know they have a choice to use anything other than Apple’s Camera app.
+I the larger issue with the iPhone is that most owners don’t know they have a choice to use anything other than Apple’s Camera app.
 The path to using the default option is designed to be smooth; in addition to prominent placement on the home screen, you can launch it directly from an icon on the lock screen or just swipe from right to left when the phone is locked.
 The act of taking a photo is literally “point and shoot.”

-More important, for millions of people, the photos it creates are exactly what they’re for.
+More important, for millions of people, the photos it creates are exactly what they’re looking for.
 The iPhone creates images that capture important moments or silly snapshots or any of the unlimited types of scenes that people pull out their phones to record.
 And computational photography makes a higher number of those images decent.

 Of course not every shot is going to be “good,” but that applies to every camera.
 We choose which tools to use for our photography, and that includes computational photography as much as cameras, lenses, and capture settings.